yhotta240/paste-as-markdown-codeblock/README.md

 - And more...

 If a language is confidently detected, it will be pre-selected in the code block.
 If detection is uncertain, the extension falls back to your configured default language.

+Note: Automatic language detection is disabled by default.
+To enable it, turn on `pasteAsMarkdownCodeblock.enableAutoDetection` in your settings.

 ## Requirements